andrico1234/a2k/packages/startup/README.md

 # Startup

 Startup window that can be used to simulate a Windows 2000 startup screen.
-It can also be used to set up assets and
+This window can also be used to perform background process, such as loading assets, registering web components, running resource intensive scripts.

 ## Quick Start